-In the most ambitious conditions where the lowest production and supply chain impacts are cumulated with the cleanest electricity grid in the use phase, the lifecycle emissions of BEV could become as low as $21\,\mathrm{gCO_2e/km}$.
-This is 27% lower than the best case for combustion engines where a HEV runs with pure e-fuel made from 100% renewable energy.
-This difference is mainly explained due to the low efficiency of the e-fuel production.
-Based on a 55% overall efficiency 26 to convert electricity into efuel, a HEV running on e-fuel would need much more electricity compared to the direct use of electricity in a BEV, so it generates much more indirect emissions.
-This shows that BEVs have the highest potential of emission improvements over their lifecycle in 2030.
+In the theoretical scenario where a petrol car runs on pure e-fuel produced with 100% renewable electricity, its lifecycle emissions would be 20% lower than a BEV charged with the EU average electricity mix.
+Nevertheless, if the e-fuel is produced in the best conditions from renewables, a fair comparison would need to consider the cleanest conditions for BEV production.
+In this best scenario for BEV where the cleanest production and supply chain are used (see section 2.4), BEV lifecycle emissions are 27% lower than the best case for combustion engines where a HEV runs with pure e-fuel made from 100% renewable energy24.
+The main explanation for this difference is the low efficiency of the e-fuel production.
+Based on a 55% overall efficiency to convert electricity into efuel, a HEV running on e-fuel would need much more electricity compared to the direct use of electricity in a BEV, and so it generates a much greater amount of indirect emissions.
+This shows that BEVs have the highest potential to improve emissions over their lifecycle for cars bought in 2030.